 When you drink one of these beverages, you end up swallowing large amounts of this gas, which can get trapped and increase pressure in the stomach.
 This may lead to uncomfortable bloating and belching (

 What to drink instead: Plain water is always best.
-Other healthy alternatives include coffee, tea and fruit-flavored still water.
+Other healthy alternatives include coffee, tea, and fruit-flavored still water.
 You can also try limiting your intake of carbonated beverages to around 8 ounces (237 milliliters) per day.

-These are very healthy, containing many essential nutrients like fiber, vitamin C, vitamin K, iron and potassium.
+These vegetables are highly nutritious, containing many essential nutrients like fiber, vitamin C, vitamin K, iron, and potassium (

 Cooking cruciferous vegetables may make them easier to digest.

 What to eat instead: There are many possible alternatives, including spinach, cucumbers, lettuce, sweet potatoes, and zucchini.
 You can also reduce your portion sizes or opt for cooked cruciferous vegetables instead.

-Onions are underground bulb vegetables with a unique, powerful taste.
-They are rarely eaten whole, but are popular in cooked meals, side dishes and salads.
+Onions are underground bulb vegetables with a distinct taste and aroma.
+They are rarely eaten whole, but are popular in cooked meals, side dishes, and salads.

-Therefore, onions are a known cause of bloating and other digestive discomforts.
+Therefore, onions are a known cause of bloating and digestive discomfort.
 Cooking the onions may reduce these digestive effects.

 Barley is a commonly consumed cereal grain.

-It is very nutritious, since it is rich in fiber and contains high amounts of vitamins and minerals like molybdenum, manganese and selenium.
+It is very nutritious, as it is rich in fiber and contains high amounts of vitamins and minerals like magnesium, manganese, and selenium (

 Because of its high fiber and gluten content, rye may be a major cause of bloating in sensitive individuals.

-What to eat instead: Consider reducing your portion sizes or opting for other grains or pseudocereals, including oats, brown rice, buckwheat or quinoa.
+What to eat instead: Consider reducing your portion sizes or opting for other grains or pseudocereals, including oats, brown rice, buckwheat, or quinoa.

-What to eat instead: People who are lactose intolerant can sometimes handle cream and butter, or fermented dairy like yogurt (18).
+What to eat instead: People who are lactose intolerant can sometimes tolerate cream and butter, hard cheeses, or fermented dairy products like yogurt (